MizzouCERI-research/IoT-streaming-app/README.md

+# This repo is an application that collects sensor data from EEG IoT devices, and send them to AWS Kinesis streams for storage in DynamoDB, and visualize on http servlet.

 ## Setup environment to run the visualApp application on AWS EC2:

 1. Create an AWS EC2 instance and add the IAM role that has administrative privileges.